Dear Revenge Guy,

 What do you suggest?

 I’m glad that you’ve worked through this cheating episode.
 And I understand that the hurt you felt will be with you for a long time.
-You have every right to be more suspicious of your husband and wanting to teach this other woman a life lesson.
+You have every right to be more suspicious of your husband and wanting to teach this other woman, the adulterer, a life lesson.

 My fear is that by going after her you’ll lose out more than you’ll gain at this point.
 If your husband finds out, will this set what you’ve learned in your marriage counselling back?